A Perfect Surprise in the Sahara Desert

 It hadn’t crossed my mind before, but once I was there, it made perfect sense.
 After a few discussions with the hostel employees, I decided to book the Merzouga desert three-day excursion through the hostel.

-The atmosphere in the minibus reminded of first day of school: reserved, formal, and wary.
 We knew we had to start bonding because we were going to be seeing a lot of each other for the next three days.

 The plan was to go to Tishka Pass, the highest point in the High Atlas Mountain, then Kasbah Ait Benhaddou, followed by an overnight stay at Dades Gorge.
 The next day we’d go to a Berber village near Todra Gorge, and finally the climax of the excursion: staying overnight in the Sahara desert under the stars.
 It’d be the ultimate Moroccan experience.
 I began to imagine riding a camel, dancing and laughing by the fire with fellow travelers, and lying under millions of stars sparkling in the night sky, something I’d surely remember for the rest of my life.